A fermented sauerkraut recipe with directions for optional home canning.

 Find some nice fresh healthy green cabbage.
 Remove any outer leaves that are damaged or are wilty.
 Core the cabbage.
 The easiest way to do this is to first cut the cabbage in half just to one side of the stem.
 Then cut the piece with the stem in half again just to one side of the stem.
 One more cut down the side of the stem should take the core right out.

-Next you will need to slice the cabbage into sliver thin shreds.
-I use a mandolin slicer, you can just use a knife, a food processor or what ever tools you have.
+Next, you will need to slice the cabbage into sliver-thin shreds.
+I use a mandolin slicer, you can just use a knife, a food processor, or whatever tools you have.
 If you use a knife be sure and get your slices very very thin.
+You can chop it too if you’d like.
+Personally, I like more of a shredded texure.

 Weigh this cabbage.
 If you have more than 5 pounds, separate out 5 pounds and place in a large bowl.
 Mix in 3 T salt.
 Mix well, tossing and getting the salt spread out as evenly as possible.
 Do this again with your next 5 pounds of cabbage.

-You want to mix in 3 T salt for every 5 pounds of cabbage.
+You want to mix in 3 Tablespoons of salt for every 5 pounds of cabbage.

 Let this salted cabbage sit for a few minutes.
 This will cause it to wilt and soften.
 It also makes it easier to pack into your jars for fermenting.